eitansuez/istio-flagger/README.md

 ## Deploy `bookinfo`

-The manifests for the initial deployment of the `bookinfo` application are in the file `bookinfo.yaml`.
+The manifests for the initial deployment of the `bookinfo` application are in [`bookinfo.yaml`](bookinfo.yaml).

-This manfiest differs from the original version published on istio.io as follows:
+This manifest differs from the original version published on istio.io as follows:

 - The `reviews` Deployment is named `reviews`, not `reviews-v1` or `reviews-v2` etc..
 - The `version` label has been removed.
 - We do not initially deploy versions 2 and 3.
 We will let Flagger do that.
-The manifests for those deployments have been separated out to the files `reviews-v2.yaml` and `reviews-v3.yaml`.
+The manifests for those deployments have been separated out to [`reviews-v2.yaml`](reviews-v2.yaml) and [`reviews-v3.yaml`](reviews-v3.yaml).
 The only difference between these deployments and the original is the container image name they reference.

 1. Create the `bookinfo` namespace